 Look, Automattic can change their license away from the GPL any time they wish.
 The new license will only apply to new code, though, and WP Engine, or anyone else, are eligible to fork the project.
 That's what happened with Redis after Redis Labs dropped their BSD license and went with a commercial source-available alternative.
 Valkey was forked from the last free Redis version, and now that's where anyone interested in an open-source Redis implementation is likely to go.

 But I suspect Automattic wants to have their cake and eat it too.
-They went to retain WordPress' shine of open source, but also be able to extract their pound of flesh from any competitor that might appear, whenever they see fit.
+They want to retain WordPress' shine of open source, but also be able to extract their pound of flesh from any competitor that might appear, whenever they see fit.
 Screw that.